Ameraucana

 Ameraucana have pea combs, black or slate legs, and these wonderful fluffy ear muffs and beards.
 The nice thing about raising the black and blue varieties is that you can run the birds together and still get purebred Black Ameraucana and purebred Blue Ameraucana.
 The blue color gene, when inherited, simply reduces the amount of black pigment produced in the feather follicle causing black to look gray.
 When a chick inherits two copies of the blue gene, the pigment produced is reduced so much that the bird looks almost white with random splashes of gray/blue and black.
 This color variety is called "Splash."

-In addition to the American Poultry Association's (APA) standard for the breed, our breeding program emphasizes egg color and size and lay rate.
+In addition to the American Poultry Association's (APA) standard for the breed, our breeding program emphasizes egg color, egg size and lay rate.

-Here is a sample of the eggs laid by our Ameraucana flock.
+Pictured is a sample of the eggs laid by our BBS (Blue, Black and Splash) Ameraucana flock.

 We are very pleased with the progress of our Ameraucana egg color and size.
 Although the breed is known and accepted to lay varying shades of blue and green hues of medium size, we specifically select for a large, dark, saturated sky blue colored egg.